 A high-value nutritional and therapeutic dietary supplement

 Spirulina (Arthrospira platensis) is a micro-organism, which grows rapidly in photosynthesis.
-It is referred to as a ‘cyanobacterium’, for which the approximate term ‘blue-green algae’ is often used as a synonym, not entirely with accuracy.
-Whilst this latter term was applied in the past to spirulina, and is hard for some to shake off, the organism is not properly speaking an alga.
-It grows naturally in the alkaline of certain lakes, in warm, brackish waters.
+It is referred to as a ‘cyanobacterium’, for which the approximate term ‘blue-green alga’ is often used as a synonym, though not entirely accurately.
+Whilst the latter term was applied in the past to spirulina, and is hard for some to shake off, the organism is not properly speaking an alga.
+It grows naturally in the alkaline water of certain lakes, in warm, brackish waters.

 It is typically 0.1 millimetre in length, looking like a miniscule green filament rolled into a great many closely-bound spirals.

 Spirulina has been eaten in some communities in Chad for centuries and to this day.
 Nowadays it is used principally as a dietary supplement of great nutritional and therapeutic value.
 It is very rich in micronutrients which are easily absorbed by the human body, including beta-carotene (the basis for vitamin A), iron, vitamin B12, gamma-linolenic acid (GLA) and essential fatty acids.
 These micronutrients enable the body to grow properly and to maintain its vital functions.